 There are no bandages or dressings applied to the lips.
 Washing and showering are encouraged as soon as desired.
 At the end of your procedure you will be given an antibiotic ointment to apply to the incision lines three times a day.
 Most people having the lip lift procedure are back at work after 7 – 10 days.

 Lip lift surgery is a day surgery procedure.
 For the first week it is sensible to avoid excessive mouth movement such as vigorous chewing, talking and smiling.
 A soft, non-chew diet such as protein smoothies, soups and purees is recommended.
 Bruising and swelling are minimal and pain is minimal-to-nonexistent.
 Stitches are removed at postoperative day six in the office.
-Most people are back at work after a week to 10 days.
+Most people are back at work after 2 weeks.
 Avoid vigorous mouth movements – such as biting into an apple, or big sudden smiles for three or four weeks.

 Those who are born with long lips are suitable for surgery at any age.
 Most people develop lengthening of the upper lip with age and lip lift surgery is frequently performed in those aged between 40 to 70.